rashmi-qa-algoza/drafters-ai-qa-docs/flows/forgot-password.md

 - Password reset link expires after the configured validity period.
 - Password cannot be updated using an expired or invalid reset link.

+### Security Rules

+- Google reCAPTCHA v3 is executed automatically when the user submits a password reset request.
+- If reCAPTCHA v3 validation fails or returns a low confidence score, Google reCAPTCHA v2 challenge is displayed.
+- Password reset requests are processed only after successful reCAPTCHA verification.
+- If the user fails or cancels the reCAPTCHA v2 challenge, the password reset request is not processed.

 ---

 # 8. Validation Rules